The Vision

 West Virginia has 1.77 million people.
 When you account for children, seniors, and those living with disabilities - the highest disability rate in the nation, a product of decades of hard labor and limited healthcare - we're left with roughly 900,000 able-bodied adults.

-If every one of them gave just 15 minutes a month to their community, that's 225,000 hours.
+If every one of them intentionally gave just 15 minutes a month to their community, that's 225,000 hours.
 Every month.
-Now imagine 30 minutes.
-An hour.
+Now imagine 30 minutes, or an hour.
 The question isn't whether we have the capacity.
 We do.
 The question is whether we decide to use it.

 Food & Health

 Community gardens that cut grocery costs.
 Neighborhood food sharing.
-Mental health support built into everyday community life — normalized, not stigmatized.
+Mental health support built into everyday community life so it can become normalized and not stigmatized

 Children & Youth

 Free community events giving kids somewhere to go.
-Mentorship without a nonprofit budget — just adults showing up.
+Mentorship without a nonprofit budget where adults show up.
 Safe outdoor spaces that families trust.

 Culture & Connection